 Our Tour Guide

-First our guide steered the boat left, downriver, close to an island, which the locals use as a boat graveyard.
+First, our guide steered the boat left, downriver, close to an island, which the locals use as a boat graveyard.
 We passed fishing boats, with long rods on the front, which he explained were for fishing squid, and that the other smaller boats took lobsters from traps in the lagoon.
 Soon enough we could spot some pink flamingoes in the distance.
-Our guide told us that it was not the best time of year to come and see flamingoes in Rio Lagartos as the larger flocks were else where along the coast spread out feeding and would return in Spring for mating season.
+Our guide told us that it was not the best time of year to come and see flamingoes in Rio Lagartos, the larger flocks were else where along the coast spread out feeding and would return only in Spring for mating season.
 Outside the mating time they tend to be more in small groups trawling the muddy bottom for the pink crayfish and shrimps that give them the colour.
 In mating season we should have been able to see thousands of them together but we were quite content to see just a few.
 The water in the estuary is very shallow, the flamingoes legs long enough for them to still be above the seawater with their bodies.
 The guide told us that they have to eat all day long to fulfill their needs.

 Bird Watcher’s Paradise